SpiffGreen/SpiffGreen/README.md

 ### Hi there 👋

 My Name is Spiff Jekey-Green.
-I am Full Stack Software Engineer.
-I use my knowledge of programming and problem solving to build software solutions that can solve problems.
+I am a Full Stack Software Engineer.
+I use my knowledge of computer science and problem solving to build software solutions that can solve problems.

 **Strong Languages**: JavaScript, and Typescript.